ellisp/forecastxgb-r-package/README.md

 ```
 (Note: the "Stopping.
 Best iteration..." to the screen is produced by `xgboost::xgb.cv`, which uses `cat()` rather than `message()` to print information on its processing.)

-By default, `xgbts` uses row-wise cross-validation to determine the best number of rounds of iterations for the boosting algorithm without overfitting.
+By default, `xgbar` uses row-wise cross-validation to determine the best number of rounds of iterations for the boosting algorithm without overfitting.
 A final model is then fit on the full available dataset.
-The relative importance of the various features in the model can be inspected by `importance_xgb()` or, more conveniently, the `summary` method for objects of class `xgbts`.
+The relative importance of the various features in the model can be inspected by `importance_xgb()` or, more conveniently, the `summary` method for objects of class `xgbar`.